 Mingus Mill Tour

 Walk around the mill to see how it works, with a 200-foot flume feeding from Mingus Creek into the two-and-a-half-story building.
 Remember, this was once the largest mill in the Smokies and considered state of the art for that era.
-That means you won’t see the traditional water wheel you might associate with grist mills.
-A turbine under the building powers the machinery.
+That means you won’t see the traditional waterwheel you might associate with grist mills.
+A cast-iron turbine under the building powers the machinery, and the whole system runs on gravity and flowing water.

 Mingus Creek Cemetery is on the trail that starts at Mingus Mill